 - Immune system (helps to fight off infections)

-- Endocrine system (the series of glands that secrete important hormones for normal growth and development)
+- Endocrine system (the series of glands that release hormones for normal growth and development)

 - Neurological system (brain control centers for learning, speech and hearing, and moods)